Simple Strawberry Vanilla SaucePrint Print Without Images

 This recipe, originally from Northwest Edible Life, is one of the easiest preserves I’ve ever made.
 Sugar, strawberries, vanilla bean.
 Puree, simmer, water bath can.
 That’s it.
 The result is a sweet taste of spring in a jar, excellent as a topping for ice cream, swirled into yogurt, or spooned over waffles.
 If you’re scared of the water bath, you could also freeze it, just leave a little head space in the jar as it will expand as it freezes.
 Because it’s smoother than a strawberry preserve and thick-but-pourable, is also a great addition to summer beverages.
 Everything from lemonade to margaritas can get a pink makeover with a spoonful of strawberry vanilla sauce.

 2lbs Lepp’s Strawberries

-1 Real Vanilla Bean
+1 Real Vanilla Bean (or substitute vanilla paste)

 3 cups Sugar